mobify/stencil-progress-bar/README.md

 ##### .setState(state)

 Use this function to change the state of the progress bar.
-The progress bar component supports 3 states: `inprogress`, `success`, and `failure`.
+The progress bar component supports 3 states: `progress`, `success`, and `error`.
 These states determine the visual appearance of the component.

 Upon reaching 100%, the progress bar component will not immediately transition into either success or failure states - you need to call these manually.